Want a winning smile? With dental insurance, you can maintain your dental health without the exorbitant costs.

 In Australia, dental treatment can be expensive, especially if you don’t have private health insurance.
-Beyond the fear of drilling, the high cost for dental care is a big reason why many Aussies want to stay well clear of the dentist.
+Beyond the fear of drilling, the high cost of dental care is a big reason why many Aussies stay well clear of the dentist.

 Unfortunately, you only get one set of teeth and keeping those pearly whites in great health requires more than just daily brushing and flossing.
 If you want to avoid extractions and root canals, maintenance is key.

-Private health funds will offer dental as part of your health insurance policy.
-Dental cover only plans are relatively rare, with most benefits falling under a hospital or extras cover.
+Private health funds will offer general dental as part of your health insurance policy.
+Dental cover only plans are relatively rare, with most benefits falling under a hospital or extras covers .
+Below are the different levels of health insurance for general dental you’ll typically find:

 HOSPITAL COVER